-by Lee Keck July 21 2017 11:50 AM
+by Lee Keck July 30 2018 2:17 PM

-LAKE OF OZARKS, Mo. - Known to many as one of the top largemouth bass lakes in the Midwest, Missouri's Lake of the Ozarks draws thousands of bass anglers every year.
-In fact, one recent Bassmaster Magazine listed Lake of the Ozarks as one of the top 30 bass fishing lakes in the nation.
+Known to many as one of the top largemouth bass lakes in the Midwest, Missouri's Lake of the Ozarks draws thousands of bass anglers every year.
+In fact, Bassmaster Magazine recently listed Lake of the Ozarks as one of the top 30 bass fishing lakes in the nation.

-It was the lure of some of this almost legendary bass fishing that recently brought us to this lake.
-Outdoor Guide magazine editor Bobby Whitehead and I both love to fish, and an invitation to sample some great Lake of the Ozarks angling action was simply too much to resist.
+It was the lure of some of this almost legendary bass fishing that brought Outdoor Guide Magazine editor Bobby Whitehead to this lake a few years ago.
+Whitehead loves to fish and an invitation to sample some great Lake of the Ozarks fishing was simply too much to resist.

 But, as every bass angler realizes, there are certain times of the year when the largemouth action slows to a crawl.
-One of these times happens to be during June and early July - just after the bass spawn when these fish slip off to some unknown location to sulk and slowly recover from the rigors of the annual spawn.
+One of these times happens to be just after the bass spawn when these fish slip off to some unknown location to sulk and slowly recover from the rigors of the annual spawn.

-It just so happened that our adventure occurred right during this period.
+It just so happened that Whitehead's adventure occurred right during this period.
 Local bass anglers and guides were all reporting poor fishing success.
 The bass bite at this time was basically nonexistent.

-Though Alhonna Resort, our lodging facility, offered all the amenities one could need, we came here to go fishing.
+Though Alhonna Resort, his lodging facility, offered all the amenities one could need, he came here to go fishing.
 And, now any hope of some great largemouth bass fishing action was quickly fading.